Together We Rise is now

 While not all children get removed in this manner and enter foster care.
 I use this story to highlight how at birth are bodies are wired for certain levels of stress depending on our beginning to the world.
 Most children in foster care have faced at least three different removals from their attachment figures on multiple occasions.

 Think about how you may feel being removed from your parents, then transferred to a temporary family, and maybe multiple moves to come.
-This is something that changes how our brain and bodies feel about a family and connection with others.
+This is something that changes how our brains and bodies feel about a family and connection with others.
 These moments of great transition impact are very ability to trust that family means that we are to remain together and in a stable way.

 I see this so often even in adult survivors of foster care (even in myself) at times.
 I second guess my own life and its stability, because when I am stressed or overwhelmed my body and trauma brain take over to remind me of the very things I would want to forget.